-- (b) systemic issues with asset condition that could not reasonably have been foreseen at the time of our PR08 determination.
-This makes the strong assumption that Network Rail's asset information is compliant with its network licence; - (c) unanticipated increases in traffic volume on a particular part of the network resulting in the need for increased renewals, in line with asset policies.
+- (a) improvements in asset policies that demonstrate optimisation of whole life costs.
+Network Rail would need to set out its starting volume assumption based on our PR08 determination and then set out and justify the incremental volume; - (b) systemic issues with asset condition that could not reasonably have been foreseen at the time of our PR08 determination.
+This makes the strong assumption that Network Rail's asset information is compliant with its network licence; - unanticipated increases in traffic volume on a particular part of the network resulting in the need for increased renewals, in line with asset policies.
 Network Rail would need to demonstrate that the associated costs were greater than any additional revenues received in track access charges and payments under the volume incentive; - (d) work brought forward in order to minimise total cost.
 For example, we would generally expect to allow for the bringing forward of work based on a material change to policy concerning the way in which work is packaged where Network Rail can demonstrate whole life cost effectiveness.
 We would need to be convinced that the packaging of work and the bringing forward of the work (rather than deferring) was justified; or - (e) external factors that could not have reasonably been taken into account at our PR08 determination.